-Section 13 Watchdog Timer
+Section 9 Watchdog Timer (WDT)

-The watchdog timer (WDT) is an 8-bit timer that can generate an internal reset signal for this LSI if a system crash prevents the CPU from writing to the timer counter, thus allowing it to overflow.
+This LSI has a two-channel watchdog timer (WDT_0, WDT_1).
+WDT is an 8-bit timer that can generate an internal reset signal for this LSI if a system crash prevents the CPU from writing to the timer counter, thus allowing it to overflow.